-\ Denotes management contract or compensatory plan or arrangement.
+Denotes management contract or compensatory plan or arrangement.

-\\ Denotes filed or furnished herewith.
+^{} Denotes filed or furnished herewith.

-\\\ Exhibit 101 to this report includes the following formatted in XBRL (eXtensible Business Reporting Language): (i) Consolidated Statements of Operations for each year in the three year period ended December 31, 2014; (ii) Consolidated Statements of Comprehensive Income (Loss) for each year in the three year period ended December 31, 2014; (iii) Consolidated Balance Sheets at December 31, 2014 and December 31, 2013; (iv) Consolidated Statements of Cash Flows for each year in the three year period ended December 31, 2014; and (vi) Notes to Consolidated Statements.
+^{} Exhibit 101 to this report includes the following formatted in XBRL (eXtensible Business Reporting Language): (i) Consolidated Statements of Operations for each year in the three year period ended December 31, 2014; (ii) Consolidated Statements of Comprehensive Income (Loss) for each year in the three year period ended December 31, 2014; (iii) Consolidated Balance Sheets at December 31, 2014 and December 31, 2013; (iv) Consolidated Statements of Changes in Equity for each year in the three year period ended December 31, 2014; (v) Consolidated Statements of Changes in Equity for each year in the three year period ended December 31, 2014; and (vi) Notes to Consolidated Financial Statements.